kormixensnik34/notes/README.md

 - Today's programming wisdom is to be a lifelong learner, always staying up-to-date with the latest technologies and programming languages.
 This involves reading blogs, articles, and books, attending workshops and conferences, as well as participating in online forums and communities.
 By constantly updating your knowledge and skills, you will become a valuable asset to any team or organization.

 Another important aspect of programming wise is problem-solving.
 When faced with a challenging problem, take a step back, break it down into smaller, more manageable tasks, then use critical thinking and creativity to come up with solutions.
 Practice debugging and refactoring code, which will help you identify and fix errors more efficiently.
 Finally, remember that teamwork is essential in the world of coding, so communicate effectively with your colleagues and value their input.

+# 2024-01-09
+- Today's programming wisdom: "Code is read far more often than it is written.
+Strive for clarity and maintainability in your code, making it easy for others (and your future self) to understand and modify.
+Use meaningful variable names, write concise comments, structure your code modularly, and follow established best practices and design patterns."

+In essence, remember that programming isn't just about making the computer execute instructions; it's also about communicating effectively with fellow humans who will interact with your code down the line.